How to choose the perfect IB Physics Investigation topic in under 15 minutes

 I'll help you through my simple 4 step process and give you lots of IB Physics IA Ideas

 You’ve been browsing IB Physics IA ideas and you’re getting frustrated.
 I completely understand.
-Today I’m going to show you the same technique for choosing your physics IA topic that I have taught to 2000+ other IB Physics students.
+Today I’m going to show you the same technique for choosing your physics IA topic that I have taught to thousands of other IB Physics students.

 Let’s dive straight into my 4 simple steps to choosing your perfect IB Physics IA topic.